aragon25/auto-installer/README.md

 - "This script can only run with Superuser privileges!": run the script with `sudo`.
 - "This script is only supported on Debian-based systems.": the script is designed for Debian/Ubuntu/Raspbian.
-- GitHub download issues: verify `github.conf`, tokens, and API rate limits.
+- GitHub download issues: verify `github.conf`, tags, tokens, and API rate limits.